The Rich History of the Outer Banks Lifesaving Stations

 Braving the Graveyard of the Atlantic

 The waters off the Outer Banks, often referred to as the “Graveyard of the Atlantic,” presented formidable challenges to mariners and lifesavers alike.
-The men who manned these stations were not only skilled in lifesaving techniques but also exhibited unmatched courage and determination.
+The men who manned these stations mastered lifesaving techniques and displayed unmatched courage and determination.

 Daily Life at the Lifesaving Stations